will-clarke/wclarke.net/src/posts/we-should-all-know-git-well.md

 ---
-title: "We should all know git"
+title: We should all know git
 date: 2019-03-08
 tags: git
 ---